 On Tuesday I am starting my first in-person weekly yoga class in Athens since the pandemic – woohoo!
 The class is yoga for women’s health and the class theme for May is loving your body.
 Our first session tomorrow will be focusing on thinking with kindness.
-It’s so common for women to be critical of self, whether it’s unkind thoughts about our physical appearance, personality or abilities.
+It’s so common for women to be critical of themselves, whether it’s unkind thoughts about our physical appearance, personality or abilities.
 Yoga has helped me so much to overcome excessive self-criticism and so I want to share these tools with other women.

 Self-criticism is when we evaluate ourselves in a negative way.
 We analyse our appearance and the things that we do and focus on the things that we believe are not good enough.
 This can be a good thing as it helps us to better ourselves and learn from our mistakes.
-But it can also get in the way of progress as being critical of self is associated with low self-esteem and perfectionism which can hold us back.
+But it can also get in the way of progress as being critical of yourself is associated with low self-esteem and perfectionism which can hold you back.
 I want every woman to feel good so that she can express herself and share her gifts with the world!

-Signs you are too critical of self
+Signs you are too critical of yourself

 - Tend to focus on small flaws than seeing things holistically